 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), ("ASU 2016-02").
 This ASU requires an entity to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
 Recognition, measurement and presentation of expenses will depend on classification as a finance or operating lease.
 Similar modifications have been made to lessor accounting in-line with revenue recognition guidance.
 The amendments also require certain quantitative and qualitative disclosures about leasing arrangements.
-The amendments in ASU 2016-02 are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+The amendments in ASU 2016-02, and subsequent related amendments, are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-The updated guidance requires a modified retrospective adoption.
+The guidance permits two methods of adoption: modified retrospective where an entity initially applies the new leases standard at the beginning of the earliest period presented in the financial statements or an alternative transition method where an entity can initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 We are currently in the process of evaluating this new standard update.
+We expect there to be a material impact on the Company's Condensed Consolidated Financial Results.